KennedyWaweru/laravel-ckeditor/README.md

 ## File Uploader Integration

- Instead of using KCFinder, we recommend [laravel-filemanager](https://github.com/UniSharp/laravel-filemanager) for the file uploader integration for better laravel user access control and specific per user folders.
+ Instead of using CKFinder, we recommend [laravel-filemanager](https://github.com/UniSharp/laravel-filemanager) for the file uploader integration for better laravel user access control and specific per user folders.